irwanalamsyah/Scraping-Projects/DjangoScrapy_Movies/README.md

 `Scrapy 2.5.0`

 ### Let's collect the best movies from 2020
 * Supposing that you already have python in your computer.
+  In this case I'm using Python 3.8.2

 ### Setup
 1 - Install requirements